cuDensityMat functions¶

 -

-cudensitymatStatus_t cudensitymatOperatorComputeAction(const cudensitymatHandle_t handle, const cudensitymatOperator_t superoperator, double time, int64_t batchSize, int32_t numParams, const double *params, const cudensitymatState_t stateIn, cudensitymatState_t stateOut, cudensitymatWorkspaceDescriptor_t workspace, cudaStream_t stream)¶
+cudensitymatStatus_t cudensitymatOperatorComputeAction(const cudensitymatHandle_t handle, cudensitymatOperator_t superoperator, double time, int64_t batchSize, int32_t numParams, const double *params, const cudensitymatState_t stateIn, cudensitymatState_t stateOut, cudensitymatWorkspaceDescriptor_t workspace, cudaStream_t stream)¶

 Computes the action of the operator on a given input quantum state, accumulating the result in the output quantum state (accumulative action).